EricRohlfs/jetbot_wiki/Create-SD-Card-Image-From-Scratch.md

 This is useful in case you want to distribute a modified version of the JetBot SD card image.

-1. Flash SD card by following Jetson Nano getting started guide.
+1. Flash SD card by following [Getting Started with Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit).
     * Use the username / password ``jetbot`` / ``jetbot``
     * Make sure to ``log in automatically``
 2. Insert SD card into Jetson Nano and power on